apache/lucenenet/src/contrib/SimpleFacetedSearch/README.txt

 SimpleFacetedSearch: Dynamic clustering of search results into categories according to values in given field(s).
+Its instances are tread-safe.
+So, the same instance can be shared among many threads like IndexReader.

 Sample Usage: